-Join Garrick Chow for an in-depth discussion in this video Creating a new project, part of Up and Running with REAPER 4.
+Join Garrick Chow for an in-depth discussion in this video Creating a new project, part of Learning REAPER 4.

 Now let's take a look at how to start from scratch and create a brand new project. …You'll do this each time you want to start a new song or idea. …First, let's make sure we're starting from the same point by going to Preferences. …Again, if you're on Windows, Preferences is found under the Options menu, if …you're on the Mac it's under the Reaper menu. …Next select Project, and here I'm going to check Prompt to Save on New …Project which is unchecked by default.
 I just like checking this option so I can …choose where I want to save each project when I create it. …You don't have to do this, but I like to know where things are going right off the bat. …Right, so I'll click okay to close Preferences. …Now let's create our project by choosing File > New Project.…